EvgenyLeukhin/webpack-html-sass/README.md

 # webpack-sass-html

-Starter for MPA with sass and webpack.
+Starter for MPA by webpack with jquery and sass.